Kkaejin/Astro-run/README.md

 # Astro-run
+Arcade game in space
+Scratch based file
-Arcade game in space, make the astronaut jump with arrow up key Avoid incoming space rubble by jumping.
+make the astronaut jump with arrow up key
+Avoid incoming space rubble by jumping.
 Space rubble keeps getting bigger your distance increases with each jump